kayo-campos/X-SUNIT/README.md

 ### General information

-Say you just want to know about quantities and not worry about names, ages or locations.
+Say you just want to know about quantities and percentages and not to worry about names, ages or locations.
 We cover you, just get the endpoint

     GET /api/v1/general-information

-and you have the needed information in the body of the response.
+and you have the needed information in response.data.

+## And about the avaliation?

+Well, this challenge really made me try my best.
+I spent hours learning how to do stuff in a language I never used before and I'm really into Rails, even with a node-mind, it wasn't that hard to code this, since Rails really helps the programmer.

+At first, I was excited about the new language, so I assume I made some mistakes when modeling database, but it was necessarry, 'cause I could see that if a database isn't well defined, then a whole system may get structure problems.
+The most important point about doing this was how to model things...
+Learning to code in Rails came naturally as I needed to implement things, and I'm really satisfied about it.